confluentinc/kafka-rest-sdk-go/kafkarestv3/docs/CLLinkOpApi.md

 [[Back to README]](../README.md)

-## V3ClustersClusterIdLinksLinkNameConfigsGet
+## ClustersClusterIdLinksLinkNameConfigsGet

-> ListLinkConfigsResponseDataList V3ClustersClusterIdLinksLinkNameConfigsGet(ctx, clusterId, linkName)
+> ListLinkConfigsResponseDataList ClustersClusterIdLinksLinkNameConfigsGet(ctx, clusterId, linkName)

-List the configs of the given link
+List all configs of the cluster link

 ### Required Parameters